SEN & Disability

 How is the decision made about what type and how much support my child will receive?

 We aim to secure the best possible outcomes for all children and will work creatively and reflectively with the resources and environment available to us, whilst also continually developing our skills and expertise.
-All professionals working with the child are involved in decision-making for individuals with SEND and parents are invited to share in these discussions.
+All professionals working with a child are involved in decision-making for individuals with SEND and parents are invited to share in these discussions.

 Who can I contact for further information?
 Who would be the first point of contact if